What Made John Edwards Smile?

 Why, as he faces the most important court case in his life, is he wearing this grin in his mugshot?

 Given his vast experience as a lawyer, Edwards knows the value of focus groups.
 Attorneys use focus groups to predict the outcome of a case.
-They gather small groups of people to serve as a jury and put on a moot court trial before them.
+They gather small groups of people to serve as a jury and put on a mock court trial before them.
 The focus groups’ verdict is strong indication of the real verdict.
 When several focus groups make the same decision, it is a very strong indicator of a real jury’s verdict.

 Edwards’ most important case will be his trial on six charges of campaign finance fraud.
 He has turned down plea deals that would get him just six months prison time.
 If he loses, he’s looking at 30 years in a federal prison.